senorbeast/Data_M/ReadMe.txt

 # Instructions

-Run the Organise.bat after ALL subject1 files (2-4 files) are in the New_Raw_Data folder Name your raw files as "subject1 base", "subject1 vest".... the inbetween space is necessary
+Run the Organise.bat after ALL subject1 files (2-4 files) are in the New_Raw_Data folder Name your raw files as "subject1 base", "subject1 vest", "subject1 anything", "subject1 anything anything".... the inbetween space is necessary